-Hyundai Kona Electric practicality & boot space
+Hyundai Kona Electric boot space, seating & practicality

-|Length||Width||Height||Boot volume (seats up)|
+|Length||Width||Height||Boot volume (seats up/down)|

 Hyundai Kona Electric interior space, storage & comfort